Use Quick Install to Deploy Oracle Cloud Native Environment

 --environment-name myenvironment \

-Important Note: This operation can take 10-15 minutes to complete and there will be no visible indication that anything is occuring until it finishes.
+Important Note: This operation can take 10-15 minutes to complete, and there will be no visible indication of anything occurring until it finishes.

 Where:

-• --api-server - the FQDN of the node on which the Platform API should be set up.
+• --api-server: the FQDN of the node where the installation sets up the Platform API

-• --name - used to set the name of the Kubernetes module.
+• --name: sets the name of the Kubernetes module

-• --selinux enforcing - used to set SELinux to enforcing or permissive mode (the default is permissive)
+• --selinux enforcing: sets SELinux to enforcing (default) or permissive mode

-Note When executing this command, a prompt is displayed that lists the changes to be made to the hosts and asks for confirmation.
+Note After executing this command, a prompt lists the changes it'll make to the hosts and asks for confirmation.
 To avoid this prompt, use the --yes option.
-This option sets the olcnectl provision command to assume that the answer to any confirmation prompt is affirmative (yes).

 Flag --master-nodes has been deprecated, Please migrate to --control-plane-nodes.